chromaui/learnstorybook.com/content/intro-to-storybook/ember/en/using-addons.md

 ## Creating your own addon

 As we've seen, Knobs is a great way to get non-developers playing with your components and stories.
 However, there are many more ways you can customize Storybook to fit your workflow with addons.
-In the next chapter, we'll guide you through creating an addon that shows your static design alongside your development.
+In the [create addons](/ember/en/creating-addons) bonus chapter we'll teach you that, by creating a addon that will help you supercharge your development workflow.